TextUsBiz/Embedded-Messenger/textus-embedded/DOCUMENTATION.md

 This document explains how to embed a TextUs Conversation in your application.

+## Whitelisting your website

+In order to load Embedded Conversations on your platform, your website must be whitelisted by the TextUs team.
+Please reach out to your customer support representative to verify that you have been whitelisted.

-## Embed using the TextUsEmbeddedConversation class
+## Embed using the TextUs.EmbeddedConversation() class

-The TextUsEmbeddedConversation class takes a target container id along with a number of parameters and generates an iframe that renders a conversation.
+### Create a container element

-To get started, define a container element that will hold the generated iframe.
-Give the container element an `id`.
+To render the generated conversation iframe, you need to create a container element.
+Give the container element a unique `id`.

 ```html
 <html>